 Cloudflow is an SDK and a set of Kubernetes extensions that accelerates your development of distributed streaming applications and facilitates their deployment on Kubernetes.

-The rapid advance and adoption of the Kubernetes ecosystem is finally delivering on the devops promise of giving control and responsibility to dev teams over the lifecycle of their applications.
-Kubernetes also increases the complexity that developers need to manage to deliver an end-to-end application.
-Cloudflow alleviates that pain for distributed streaming applications, which are known to be fairly more complex than the average front-end or microservice deployment.
+The rapid advance and adoption of the Kubernetes ecosystem is delivering the devops promise of giving control and responsibility to dev teams over the lifecycle of their applications.
+However, the adoption of Kubernetes also increases the complexity of delivering end-to-end applications.
+Cloudflow alleviates that pain for distributed streaming applications, which are often far more demanding than typical front-end or microservice deployments.